Intel Confirms Acquisition Of Mobileye Self-Driving Car Tech Firm For $15.3 Billion

 The deal also brings the assets of the Xeon processors from Intel, the 5G modems, the 3D Xpoint memory and FPGAs together with the global leader in auto computer vision.

-Autonomous or self-driving cars are seen as the future of the auto industry and several companies like Apple, Alphabet - which owns Google - are working on their own vehicles.
-The DMV in California has given the green signal to many companies to begin testing self-driving cars that do not have a steering wheel in a new development.
+Autonomous or self-driving cars are seen as the future of the auto industry and several companies like Apple and Alphabet — which owns Google — are working on their own vehicles.
+In a new development, the DMV in California has given the green signal to many companies to begin testing self-driving cars that do not have a steering wheel.